FarmBoy522/CapstonePDr.Brown/README.md

 Vision Statement

 Produce a handheld ultrasound inspection device for inspecting a bridge/structural component for faults in the field.
-This handheld unit will have an independent power supply and have the ability to gather/store test data.
-The device will be rugged enough to withstand field conditions such as shock from a fall, rain, and dust and dirt.
-Ideally the unit will operate over the period of 72 hours, while collecting and storing data for the duration of the test.
+This handheld unit gathers and stores test data colected over time 72 hours.

 Product Backlog